uwctri/Recalculate/README.md

 * Preview of changes to be made without saving (UI)
 * Persist previewed changes after leaving page (cookie on user)
+* 'false' is hard coded into the preview to force showing only where calcs are wrong.
+Allow true?